firedrakeproject/firedrake/python/firedrake_docs/source/extrusion.rst

 types of meshes: an unstructured mesh is used to specify the topology of the widest part of the domain while the short (*vertical*) is structured.

+More details on the meshes Firedrake can handle can be found in the :doc:`Variational Problems<variational-problems>` section.

 The Extrusion Process
 ---------------------